 - when it is given as a single agent: 200 mg every 3 weeks or 400 mg every 6 weeks

 - when it is given in combination with chemotherapy: 200 mg every 3 weeks or 400 mg every 6 weeks, with pembrolizumab (Keytruda®) given prior to chemotherapy when given on the same day

 Patients whose tumors have high levels of PD-L1 expression are more likely to respond to PD-1/PD-L1 therapies.
 However, even those with tumors that do not express PD-L1 may respond to these treatments.

-Researchers are looking for many ways to increase the number of people who respond to this treatment.
-In, they are combining treatments, boosting the immune system, and using other strategies.
+Researchers are studying how to increase the number of people who respond to this treatment.
+In A type of research study that tests how well new medical approaches work in people, they are combining treatments, boosting the immune system, and using other strategies.

-How long does it take to see results from therapy with anti-PD-1/anti-pd-l1 drugs?
+How long does it take to see results from therapy with immune checkpoint inhibitors?

 In cases like this, the best course of action will likely be based on a number of factors.
 If the patient’s scan looks worse but the person is feeling fine, the doctor and patient may decide together to do another course of immunotherapy.
 If the scan looks worse and the person is feeling worse, then it may not make sense to continue with this type of therapy.
 In this case, the patient may need another kind of therapy to control the symptoms.